 Charity Investment Course

-All of our professional development programmes and events from September 2020 will be delivered online during the ongoing COVID-19 pandemic.
+All of our part-time charities master’s degrees, professional development programmes and events are being delivered online during the ongoing COVID-19 pandemic.
 We will be using different platforms and programme formats in order to ensure that all our programmes offer a high-quality, varied and engaging learning experience.

 Our staff, consultants and faculty remain dedicated to supporting our clients during this challenging time; please feel free to reach out with any questions or requests to CCE@city.ac.uk.

-The programme will consist of four half day online workshops on the following dates:
+The programme will consist of five half day online workshops on the following dates: